dizda/CloudBackupBundle/README.md

             user:     ~  # Required
             password: ~  # Required
             remote_path: ~ # Not required, default "/", but you can use path like "/Accounts/backups/"
+        # CloudApp account.
+Can be optional, like dropbox.
+        cloudapp:
+            user:        ~ # Required
+            password:    ~ # Required

     databases:
         mongodb: